Ab initio uncertainty quantification in scattering analysis of microscopy: Real experimental analysis

-We compare MPT and AIUQ approaches using all and reduced wavevectors.
-For all real experiments in Sec.~\ref{subsec:diffusive_real}-Sec.~\ref{subsec:anisotropic_LC}, the smallest $J_0$ such that $\sum^{J_0}_{j=1}A_j/\sum^{J}_{j=1}A_j\geq 1-\varepsilon$ with $\varepsilon=0.99$ is used as a default choice of the wavevectors for reducing the computational cost in the AIUQ with reduced q approach.
+We compare MPT, AIUQ approaches and two fitting approaches based on image structure functions.
+For AIUQ approaches, we show the performance based on all q or reduced q to accelerate the computation.
+For all real experiments in Sec.~\ref{subsec:diffusive_real}-Sec.~\ref{subsec:anisotropic_LC}, the smallest $J_0$ such that $\sum^{J_0}_{j=1}A_j/\sum^{J}_{j=1}A_j\geq 1-\varepsilon$ with $\varepsilon=0.99$ is used as a default choice of the wave vectors for reducing the computational cost in the AIUQ with reduced q approach.
 Such choice leads to $J_0\approx 0.25 J$, which reduces the computational cost by more than 10 times compared to AIUQ on all $q$, suitable for scalably computing a large number of experimental data, especially for those discussed in Sec. \ref{subsec:gelling}.
-For the three sets of experiments discussed here, we fit AIUQ by FBM instead of BM to test whether the model can identify the Newtonian behavior of the fluids, as well as validate that other potential factors, such as drifts, do not have a large impact on the results.
+For the three sets of experiments discussed here, we assume the FBM model to parameterize ISF in AIUQ approaches and fitting image structure function approaches instead of BM to test whether the model can identify the Newtonian behavior of the fluids, as well as validate that other potential factors, such as drifts, do not have a large impact on the results.